moores1/CS330/README.md

 C++ is often used in the gaming, finance, computing, and robotics industries since it is a low-latency language.

 In game development, C++ is advantageous since it has a high performance compared to other languages.
 Most APIs are written in C++ to keep runtime as low as possible.
-Within the finance industry, C++ is used within market-making strategies in option trading since it is crucial to have low-latency programming so your data can be updated quickly and you won't be taken advantage of by a faster firm.
+Within the finance industry, C++ is used within market-making strategies in options trading since it is crucial to have low-latency programming so your data can be updated quickly and you won't be taken advantage of by a faster firm.
 Robotics also uses C++ as it has direct access to hardware so you can write code for sensors and other components.

 ### Coding with C++